You Don't Mess Around with Jim (song)

-"You Don't Mess Around with Jim" is a 1972 strophic (all verses have the same tune) story song by Jim Croce from his album of the same name.
+"You Don't Mess Around with Jim" is a 1972 story song by Jim Croce from his album of the same name.
 It was Croce's debut single, released on ABC Records as ABC-11328.
 ABC Records promotion man Marty Kupps took it to KHJ 930 AM in Los Angeles, CA where it first aired.
 It made the KHJ "30" chart (at #27) that week of June 6, 1972.
 After spending 11 weeks on the Billboard Hot 100 chart, the song peaked at No. 8 the week ending September 9.
 Croce performed the song on American Bandstand on August 12, 1972.
 Billboard ranked it as the No. 68 song for 1972.

 Content

 The lyrics are set around an underground pool hall on 42nd Street in New York City.
 "Big" Jim Walker, a pool hustler who is not too bright but is respected because of his tough reputation, his considerable strength and size, and his skill at pool, has formed a sort of gang of "bad folks" who regularly gather at night in the pool hall.
 Their recurring words of advice is as follows: